null

 You can actually move Christmas cacti outside during the summer—they'll love the humidity!
 Just be sure to keep them in a protected, shady area (you could even hang them among the tree branches for a landscape surprise) and don't let pots sit in water after a heavy rain.

-Christmas cacti grow best—and usually produce more flowers—when they’re snug in their containers.
+Christmas cacti grow best—and usually produce more flowers—when their roots are snug in their containers.
 When the roots have pretty much filled the pot, though, follow these steps:

 1. Select a new pot that is just 1 to 2 inches wider than the current one and has a drainage hole.

-3. Place the plant in the container and check to make sure the top of the root ball is about ¾ to 1 inch below the top of the container.
+3. Gently remove your Christmas cactus from its original pot and place it in the new container.
+Check to make sure the top of the root ball is about 1 inch below the top of the container to make watering easier.

-5. Thoroughly water the plant, let it drain, and move it to its long-term home.
-(Set a waterproof saucer underneath the pot so it won’t leak all over the furniture.)
+4. Thoroughly water the plant, let it drain, and move it to its long-term home.
+Remember to set a plant saucer underneath the pot so moisture won't damage your furniture.

 How to Water a Christmas Cactus

-Remember, Christmas cactus plants like soil that consistently has more moisture than the soil preferred by most other succulents.
-In general, water a Christmas cactus when the top inch or 2 of soil is dry.
+Remember, Christmas cacti like soil with more moisture, unlike most other succulents.
+In general, water a Christmas cactus when the top inch or two of soil is dry.
 To help increase the humidity around your plant, fill the pot saucer with pebbles and add water to just below the tops of the pebbles (the pot shouldn’t be sitting directly in water).
 The air will become more humid as the water evaporates.
-(For tips on watering when you’re trying to encourage your Christmas cactus to rebloom, see below.)
+For tips on watering when you’re trying to encourage your Christmas cactus to rebloom, keep reading.

 How to Feed a Christmas Cactus

-In order to give you those gorgeous blooms for the holidays, Christmas cacti need to have regular, nutritious meals from the time they finish blooming all the way into fall—that’s how they store up enough energy to produce the next round of flowers.
-Here’s what to put on the menu: Miracle-Gro® Succulent Plant Food, which is specially designed to give cacti and other succulent plants just the right kind and amount of nutrition.
-Use 2 pumps for small pots and 5 pumps for larger pots (over 6" diameter), and be sure to follow the directions on the label.
+In order to give you those gorgeous blooms for the holidays, give Christmas cacti regular, feedings with Miracle-Gro® Succulent Plant Food from the time they finish blooming all the way into fall—that’s how they store up enough energy to produce the next round of flowers.

-To get a Christmas cactus to bloom, you need to give it 6 weeks of “short days” (meaning 13 to 16 hours of total darkness) and low temperatures.
-Here’s an easy way to do this: In the fall, move your plant near a window (but out of direct light) in a cool room (55 to 60 degrees F) that doesn’t get used at night.
+To get a Christmas cactus to bloom, you need to give it 6 weeks of "short days" (meaning 13 to 16 hours of total darkness) and cool temperatures.
+In the fall, move your plant near a window without direct light in a cool room (55 to 60 °F) that doesn’t get used at night.
 Keep the door shut and the lights off, stop feeding, and cut back on watering.
-After 6 weeks, bring the temperature in the room up to 65 degrees F and allow the plant a little more light.
+After 6 weeks, bring the temperature in the room up to 65 °F and allow the plant a little more light.
 As soon as you see flower buds starting to form at the ends of the stems, move your Christmas cactus where it belongs: center stage for the holidays!

 How to Deal with Christmas Cactus Problems